geotools/geotools/docs/user/library/referencing/compare.rst

 While the above makes sense, if it not often exactly what you want.

-Often it does not matter what name (ie metadata) the data structure goes by, so far it numerically represents the same idea.
+Often it does not matter what name (i.e.metadata) the data structure goes by, so far it numerically represents the same idea.

 You can check if two objects are equal, while ignoring metadata (such as the exact name used for the CoordinateReferenceSystem).
 This technique compares significant values only, i.e. mostly (with a few exception) the ones that would changes the numerical results when transforming a position from one CRS to the other.::